To apply for the Biology PhD program, you will use the MIT online application system

 Joint MD/PhD Program

 The joint MD/PhD program is designed for students interested in pursuing training in both medicine and research.
 Many of our students pursue their MD at Harvard Medical School; however, we welcome applicants from other programs.
 Students apply for the PhD program in the fall of their second year of medical school and spend an average of eight years completing both programs.
 To apply, use the Biology PhD online application and observe the same deadlines.
-Harvard MD/PhD applicants identify a research group prior to applying, and should include a letter from their prospective advisor.
+Harvard HST MD/PhD applicants identify a research group prior to applying, and should include a letter from their prospective advisor.
+Harvard Pathways applicants should describe any steps they have taken to identify a possible thesis laboratory in our program.

 Joint Program with the Woods Hole Oceanographic Institution